leichester/cheat-sheet-elixir/README.md

 - `throw/try/catch` => can be used as circuit breaking, but should be avoided
 - `exit("my reason")` => exiting current process
 - `after` => ensures some resource is cleaned up even if an exception was raised
+- `else` => match on the results of the try block whenever the try block finishes without a throw or an error

 ```elixir
 defmodule MyError do